wevertonpaulino/EFCoreSample/README.md

 # EFCoreSample

-Exemplo de aplicação utilizando o Entity Framework Core.
+A simple example application with Entity Framework Core.